TayLang/artFind/README.md

 There is also a "list" view that displays the pieces in an ordered list, as opposed to a topographical reresentation.

+The API can be accessed with the url "/api/arts"

 What Technology Was Used to Build This?
 ---------------------------------------